What are Tie Rods

 -

-If while driving, you notice that the vehicle is shifting in a certain direction and you have to constantly straighten the steering wheel to maintain a straight line, it is very likely that there is a problem with the tie rod.
+While driving, you notice that the vehicle is shifting in a certain direction and you have to constantly straighten the steering wheel to maintain a straight line, it is very likely that there is a problem with the tie rod.
 A faulty tie rod can cause the wheels to fail to align, resulting in a shift and inability to drive stably in a straight line.

 -